-Competitive Priority 3: The Agency of Education will prioritize awards for applications serving a program focused on secondary youth that score above an 85 on the application final score.
+Competitive Priority 4 (afterschool): The Agency of Education will prioritize awards for applications serving a program focused on secondary youth that score above an 85 on the application final score.
 This priority, if met will be given 3 bonus points.

-Competitive Priority 4: The Agency of Education will prioritize awards for applicants who were not funded (n=1) in the most recent Nita M. Lowey 21st Century Community Learning Centers competition.
+Competitive Priority 4 (summer): The Agency of Education will prioritize awards for summer applications that are full day and more that 25 days.
 This priority, if met will be given 3 bonus points.

-Multiple Applications from the same district: Districts may submit a separate application for Track A and Track B. If both are fundable, the Agency of Education at its discretion may elect only to fund one of the two applications to assure that funds are distributed equitably within the statewide applicant pool.
+Multiple Applications from the same district: Districts may submit a separate application for Summer and Afterschool.
+If both are fundable, the Agency of Education, at its discretion, may elect only to fund one of the two applications and to include Round One Afterschool grants into its final funding list to assure that funds are distributed equitably within the statewide applicant pool.

 Costs: No costs related to the preparation of the application may be included as part of a proposal.
-Funds may not be used for capital construction, renovation or purchase of vehicles.
+Funds may not be used for capital construction, renovation, or purchase or lease of vehicles.